 I understand that making bread dough on Thanksgiving is a little ambitious for most people, and fortunately there is a more practical solution.
 Almost all the work involved in these fluffy buns—mixing, kneading, rising, and shaping—can be done on Wednesday, so on Thursday all you have to do is move them from the fridge to the oven.

 Kneading dough the night before Thanksgiving is convenient, but even more convenient is not having to knead it at all.
 Because of the high level of hydration in this focaccia dough, it rises and stretches overnight all by itself.
-This recipe flavors the dough with olives, rosemary, and pistachios, but also check out our garlic-studded version.
+This recipe flavors the dough with olives, rosemary, and pistachios, but we also have a garlic-studded recipe and a simple olive oil version.

 You don't need gluten to make a good loaf of bread—this one has a beautifully structured, springy crumb thanks to a gluten-free flour blend and starchy cooked potato.
 The flour mix is a little involved, but you can make a big batch and keep it around to use in pretty much any recipe that calls for all-purpose flour.

 I'm a Yankee born and raised, so I like my cornbread sweet and cake-like.
-This recipe suits my tastes thanks to its 50/50 mix of yellow cornmeal and all-purpose flour and generous amount of sugar (sour cream and buttermilk keep it from being too sweet).
+This recipe suits my tastes thanks to its 50/50 mix of yellow cornmeal and all-purpose flour, plus a generous amount of sugar (sour cream and buttermilk keep it from being too sweet).
 Browned butter makes the recipe even better.